emmanueluche/dune_imperium_uprising_4/Manual.md

   You should now have a 10-card Conﬂict Deck on the game board, with one Conﬂict I card on top, ﬁve Conﬂict II cards below it, then the four Conﬂict III cards on the bottom.
 Return the unused Conﬂict cards to the game box without looking at them.

 - C. Prepare the following cards along the edge of the game board.
-(If you're not using the CHOAM module described on page 16, omit any cards marked with a black dot in a red circle)
+(If you're not using the CHOAM module described on page 16, omit any cards marked with a black circle bordered with an orange-colored ring.)

 - C1.
 Shuffle the Intrigue Deck and place it face down.